 - The Perfect Vermont Road Trip: 5-7 Day Itinerary

 - The Perfect 4-Day Route 100 Vermont Road Trip Itinerary

 - Top 5 Places to go Dog Sledding in Vermont

 - 15 Best Places to Visit in New England: The Top Vacation Spots

-- 20+ Fun Things to Do in Rutland VT
+- 10 Fun Things to do in Vermont with Kids

 Amy is the founder of New England with love.
 A proud Vermonter, she hopes to share her love of New England and help you find the best adventures in the region.
 Amy is also blogger/founder at Two Drifters, where she writes alongside her husband about romantic and couples travel, relationships, honeymoons, and more.
 When not working on websites, Amy is probably reading, cuddling with her husband, son, and cats, & drinking a maple latte.